TejaswiSirimalla/Auto-Graphical-Exploratory-Data-Analysis/README.md

 <h3> Methodology </h3>

 **Step-1: Data input**
-> Data present in either of the two file formats: csv, xlsx should be fed as input
+> Data present in either of the two file formats: csv, xlsx should be fed as input. <br>
 > If the input dataset is an excel file having more than one sheet, user is prompted with all the available sheets to select the dataset for analysis.

 **step-2: Data Preprocessing**